-You have been invited to take part in this research study, because you (or the person you care for) have participated in a video or hybrid group consultation, or have declined an invitation to participate in a video or hybrid group consultation.
+You have been invited to take part in this research study because you have recently attended a one-to-one appointment at one of the participating GP practices in our study.
 All participants should be over 18 years old.
 We plan to recruit 500 patients and carers to this study in total.
 We are also involving 20-30 staff, and 10-17 commissioning and policy stakeholders.